 Binaural beats have been tested to treat Attention Deficit Hyperactivity Disorder (ADHD), showing no conclusive results (Kenel et al., 2010).
 While more research is needed, some potentially promising outcomes have been shown.
 A moderate effect on a sample of ADHD participants (14-62 age range) has been recently reported in a study led by the California State University Stanislaus (Lopez, 2019).

 Most of available evidence is not consistent enough.
 A recent study conducted by researchers of the Laboratory for Brain, Music and Sound Research in Montreal (BRAMS; Orozco-Perez et al., 2020), fail to prove a mood enhancement after binaural beats entrainment, which contradicts previous findings supporting an effect on negative mood decrease (Chaieb et al, 2015; Jirakittayakorn & Wongsawat, 2017; Lane et al., 1998; Wahbeh, Calabrese & Zwickey, 2007).
-A possible explanation for these discrepancies can be found in the different listening times reported carried out studies.
+A possible explanation for these discrepancies can be found in the different listening times reported in these studies.
 If the duration is too long, negative effects may arise, for example, increased fatigue, tiredness, while an adequate duration could explain the opposite effect.
 The problem is that for each person, the optimal exposure to BB may not be the same, which in part explains why a consensus has yet not been provided.

 Insights of BB influence on sleep quality appear scarce.
 Recent research provides evidence of modulatory effects of BB on the quality and efficiency of different sleep phases (e.g. slow-wave sleep, REM sleep).
 Compared to a control group, reported results suggested relative improvements in a group of participants receiving 3Hz binaural beat stimulation (Jirakittayakorn & Wongsawat 2018).
 Since binaural beat stimulus corresponded to a single night, evidence of long-term exposure and habituation should be further investigated (e.g. Lee et al., 2019).